-Our Board of Directors met four times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the fiscal year ended December 31, 2022 for which he or she was a director or committee member.
+Our Board of Directors met six times during the last fiscal year.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the fiscal year ended December 31, 2023 for which he or she was a director or committee member.
 Directors are encouraged, but not required, to attend each annual meeting of stockholders.
-Each of our directors attended the 2022 Annual Meeting of Stockholders.
+Seven of our then-serving directors attended the 2023 Annual Meeting of Stockholders.